finbourne/lusid-sdk-python-preview/sdk/docs/AggregationApi.md

 # **get_valuation_of_weighted_instruments**
 > ListAggregationResponse get_valuation_of_weighted_instruments(inline_valuation_request=inline_valuation_request)

-[BETA] Perform valuation for an inlined portfolio
+[BETA] GetValuationOfWeightedInstruments: Perform valuation for an inlined portfolio

 Perform valuation on the portfolio that is defined by the weighted set of instruments passed to the request.